abdurahmonST/abdurahmonSt/README.md

 ## About Me

 - I’m a 17-year-old Fullstack Developer from Uzbekistan
-- Currently mastering React, Redux, and Next.js
+- Working with React, Node.js, and Next.js
 - Passionate about backend architecture and clean code

 ---